apache/logging-flume-site/source/sphinx/index.rst

 .. raw:: html

+   <h3>Nov 17, 2023 - Apache Flume merges with Apache Logging Services</h3>

+We are pleased to announce that Apache Flume has now joined the Logging Services group.
+Known for its efficient handling of large volumes of log data, Flume's distributed, reliable service complements our existing logging solutions.

+The development of Flume has been a journey of steady progress and commitment.
+Despite facing challenges in expanding their team, Flume's work gained recognition among Logging Services contributors.
+This recognition paved the way for a collaborative opportunity.
+By joining forces, we aim to leverage our combined expertise to further enhance our logging solutions, benefiting both the Flume community and our users.

+Additionally, this year marks the 20th anniversary of Logging Services, underscoring our long-standing stability and commitment to the community.
+We believe that this milestone makes Logging Services a particularly stable and supportive home for the Flume community as we move forward together.

+.. raw:: html

    <h3>Aug 16, 2022 - Apache Flume 1.10.1 Released</h3>

 The Apache Flume team is pleased to announce the release of Flume 1.10.1.